-The business requirements should define a container application data protection architecture.
+The business requirements should define the container application data protection architecture.
 These requirements include factors such as the speed of recovery, the maximum permissible data loss, and data retention needs.
-The data protection plan must also take into consideration with various regulatory requirements for data retention and restoration.
-Finally, different data recovery scenarios must be considered, ranging from the typical and foreseeable recovery resulting from user or application errors to disaster recovery scenarios that include the complete loss of a site.
-For basic data protection at a hardware layer, HPE Synergy D3940 Storage offers RAID protected volumes.
+The data protection plan must also take into consideration the various regulatory requirements for data retention and restoration.
+Finally, different data recovery scenarios must be considered, ranging from the typical foreseeable recovery resulting from user or application errors to disaster recovery scenarios that include the complete loss of a site.
+For basic data protection at a hardware layer, HPE Synergy D3940 Storage offers RAID protected volume.
 For more information, see HPE Synergy 12Gb SAS Storage User Guide.
+Simplified data protection management by HPE Nimble Storage provides high-performance and array-based data protection capabilities that have been integrated with leading third-party offerings to reduce operational complexity and simplify data protection management.

 For advanced data protection features such as scheduling snapshots, application-aware and application-consistent snapshots, replication of snapshots, local and cloud snapshots are recommended for production use-cases.
-It is recommended to go with the third-party data protection providers that provides Kubernetes application backup.
+It is recommended to go with the third-party data protection providers that provide Kubernetes application backup.